muratkeremozcan/next-app-mosh/notes.md

-## Lesson1
+## Basics

 App routing is setup under `./app`

 By default all components in the `./app` folder are server components.
-If we want to make them client components, `'use client'` at the top of the file.
+If we want to make them client components, we insert `'use client'` at the top of the file.

 ### Why use server components?